- TERM: Wai / Waiwai

 As the Center seeks to teach and learn, the Hawaiian term chosen as inspiration for the icon is AʻO, which means to teach, learn, advise or a precept.
 Centers of all kinds ultimately provide a space that brings people together, and as ideas emerge and people synergize, these Centers become catalysts for change.

-Center for Integrated Science, Knowledge and Culture
+Center for Integrated Knowledge Systems

 - TERM: HANA